 That same year, I took my world building more seriously and would spend much of the 1990s doing this when unable to write for different reasons.
 The first of those was college, after which I began writing The Tales of Llurien only to lose my typing ability to a tendonitis injury.
 For the next couple years, I was unable to write stories with a dictation program I’d begun using, but I could work on my main world and story outlines, so I did.

 From 2008-2012, I wrote a long non-fiction book and five of The Tales of Llurien.
 Bewildering Stories also published “The Insultalon” story in 2009.
 By early 2013, I’d decided to become an indie author so I can know my books will be released.
 This involved a lot of research and the formation of Evermore Press, my publishing company.
 I also wrote and published three novels in another genre under a pseudonym, to gain practical experience with releasing and promoting books.

-Since then I’ve written another six of The Tales of Llurien (three earning placement in the Writers of the Future contest), worked on For Once & Ever More and The Champions Series, and resumed world building more heavily.
+Since then I’ve written another six of The Tales of Llurien (three earning placement in the Writers of the Future contest), worked on For Once & Ever More and The Dragon Gate, and resumed world building more heavily.
 The latter resulted in a series of blogs that have become the heart of The Art of World Building, a non-fiction guide to creating settings.

 I published The Ever Fiend (Talon Stormbringer) in 2016 and followed it up with the first two volumes in The Art of World Building series in 2017, including a blog, podcast, and audio books.
 I also drafted another non-fiction book and wrote/published a political satire under another name in 2019.
-The final world building volume will be released by 2019 with a return to fiction following shortly after.
+The final world building volume will be released by 2020 with a return to fiction following shortly after.
 The Dragon Gate is also scheduled for 2020 release.